JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

     - At least one pair of solid black socks

 ### Interviews
-Navy suit + No Waistcoat + Black Toe Cap Oxfords
+Navy suit + No Waistcoat + Black Toe Cap Oxfords + Business / Navy Grenadine tie

 Black toe cap oxford
 - So ubiquitous that they don't say anything at all